Chris44442/cyclone5_soc_fpga_config_tool/README.md

 ssh root@$IP './fpga_config_tool && umount /dev/mmcblk0p1'
 ```

 Note: I have successfully tested the tool on the Terasic DE10-Nano and the Enclustra PE1/SA2, each on Buildroot.
 Presumably it should run on any Cyclone V SoC device on any Linux distro.
-When running old Distro releases cross compile compatibilty issues with glibc library may happen, in which case you may want to consider upgrading to new kernel and root file system or compile natively.
+When running old Distro releases cross compile compatibilty issues with glibc library may happen, in which case you may want to consider upgrading to a new kernel and root file system or compile natively.